-Today, in the world we’re living, technology has so far revolutionized our lives.
+Today, in the world we’re living in, technology has so far revolutionized our lives.
 With the latest inventions and advancements, technology in no case compromising on trying and building new techniques that can change the way we do things.
 And when it comes to doing business online, servers have played an extremely vital role in carrying out multiple tasks fast and efficiently.
 In this regard, we have seen the rise of bare metal servers over the last few years.
 However, a good number of people are still confused with regards to bare metal and traditional dedicated servers.

 Understanding the differences and similarities between these dedicated hosting services is the key to unlock the right technology that suits your business.
 But before moving forward, first, have a look at what bare metal and dedicated servers actually are.